-FIELD DESCRIPTION EXAMPLE Once: If you selected Once in the How Often field above, then enter the date 2000-01-01 Date the set should activate here in year-month-date format.
-Weekday: If you selected Weekly in the How Often field above, then select the Yes Day day(s) when the set should activate (and recur) by going to that day(s) and pressing [SPACE BAR] to select Yes , then press [ENTER].
-No N/A Start Time Enter the start time when you wish the schedule set to take effect in hour-minute format.
-09:00 Duration The duration determines how long the Prestige is to apply the action configured in the Action field.
-Enter the maximum length of time in hour-minute format.
-08:00 Action Forced On means that the connection is maintained whether or not there is a demand call on the line and will persist for the time period specified in the Duration field.
-Forced On Forced Down means that the connection is blocked whether or not there is a demand call on the line.
+FIELD DESCRIPTION Action Forced On means that the connection is maintained whether or not there is a demand call on the line and will persist for the time period specified in the Duration field.
+Forced Down means that the connection is blocked whether or not there is a demand call on the line.
 Enable Dial-On-Demand means that this schedule permits a demand call on the line.
 Disable Dial-On-Demand means that this schedule prevents a demand call on the line.
-When you have completed this menu, press [ENTER] at the prompt "Press ENTER to confirm or ESC to cancel" to save your configuration or press [ESC] to cancel and go back to the previous screen.
+When you have completed this menu, press [ENTER] at the prompt "Press ENTER to Confirm or ESC to Cancel:" to save your configuration, or press [ESC] at any time to cancel.